Commercial License Permit (CLP)

 - Apply for a CLP at a CDL/CLP office location that offers knowledge testing (call to find out).

 - Bring your current license, Social Security number and proof of U.S. Citizenship or Lawful Permanent Residency (see list of approved documents) for ID purposes.
 This is required under federal law (49 USC 31308) and WA state law (RCW 46.25.070).

 - Pay the fees.

 How long a CLP is valid

 It’s valid for 180 days and can be renewed once in a 1 year period.
 After the 1 year and 2 CLP issuances all applicable knowledge tests would be required to be taken again before another CLP can be issued.

 An initial CLP will require a 14 day waiting period before a skills test can be taken.
 If renewing a CLP, and knowledge test scores from the initial CLP issuance are still valid, the 14 day waiting period is not required.

 CLP driving restrictions

-- You must be accompanied by another driver holding a CDL when you drive a commercial vehicle.
-The driver who accompanies you must:
+- You must be accompanied by a valid CDL holder when you drive a commercial vehicle.
+They must:

-- Have at least 2 years’ experience driving the type of commercial vehicle you are driving.
+- Hold a valid CDL and have 2 years’ experience driving the type of commercial vehicle you are driving.